vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

    - `issuerCaCert`
       - CA Certificate for the `issuerUri`
          - X509 format based certificate
+         - This field is optional and necessary when using a https based authentication server whose CA is not well-known
    - `publicJwks`
       - A JSON Web Key Set (JWKS) representing the public keys of Authorization server
       - If tokenAuthentication is to be used, either the current field or `issuerUri` field is mandatory